 - 1. Divisions: Two divisions of Extemporaneous Speaking will be held at the district and national level: - A. United States Division: Questions will cover U.S. domestic and U.S. foreign policy. - B. International Division: Questions will cover the domestic affairs of foreign countries and the foreign affairs of all countries, including the United States. - 2.
 Topics: The district chair will obtain a list of questions phrased for contest use and based on subjects discussed in periodicals during the current school year.
 The contents of the list must not be disclosed except as contestants draw questions.
 A new subject area will be used for each round with no duplication of questions between the divisions. - 3.
 Entry: At the National Tournament, no student is allowed to enter both divisions in a single contest year.
 Each district has the autonomy to determine whether double entry in Extemporaneous Speaking events is allowed.
 The decision of the District Committee is final. - 4.
-Drawing: Thirty minutes before the contest is to begin, the first speaker draws three questions, choose one, and return the other two.
+Drawing: Thirty minutes before the contest is to begin, the first speaker draws three questions and chooses one.
+Depending on tournament policy, they may return the other two questions or they may have a unique set of questions for each speaker position.
+At the National Tournament, each speaker position will receive a unique set of three questions to choose from.
 The other contestants draw in like manner, in the order of speaking, at intervals of seven minutes.
-The entire list of questions for that round must be used for each entry in each section.
 A contestant drawing a question on which they have spoken previously in the tournament must return it and draw again. - 5.
 Preparation: As soon as a question is chosen, the contestant will prepare a speech without consultation and without references to prepared notes.
 Students may consult published books, magazines, newspapers and journals or articles, provided: - A. They are originals or copies of whole pages. - B. Provided those originals or copies are uncut. - C. There is no written material on that original or copy other than citation information. - D. Topical index without annotation may be present.

 No other material will be allowed in the Extemp prep room other than stated above.
 Extemp speeches, handbooks, briefs and outlines are prohibited from the Extemp prep room.
 Underlining or highlighting in Extemp will be allowed if done in only one color on each article or copy.
-Please see rules concerning Use of Internet-Enabled Devices in Extemporaneous Speaking.
+The National Tournament permits use of internet during Extemp prep per the Current Guidelines for Use of Internet-Enabled Devices in Extemporaneous Speaking.
 Printed copies of information from online computer services may be used.
 Electronically retrieved evidence used in any Association Extemp competition must conform to the citation standard of the Modern Language Association [consult the MLA Handbook for Writers of Research Papers (7th edition) or http://owl.english.purdue.edu/owl/resource/747/05/].